Otago Rugby History

 Otago has long been recognised as one of the four leading provinces and while demographics have altered the rugby landscape, Otago still lays claim to being among the leading five.
 Only Auckland, Canterbury and Wellington have contributed more All Blacks than Otago; the University club in Dunedin ranks, with Ponsonby in Auckland, as the provider of most All Blacks.

-Since the National Provincial Championship (now the Air New Zealand Cup) began in 1976, Otago has won it twice – in 1991 (when there were no semifinals and no final) and in 1998.
-Otago have been finalists six times out of a possible 16 and semifinalists 11 times.
-This is a better record than Wellington, for example.
+Since the National Provincial Championship (now the ITM Cup) began in 1976, Otago has won it two times – in 1991 (when there were no semi-finals and no final) and in 1998.
+Otago have been finalists six times out of a possible 19 and semi-finalists 13 times.

-While Otago have not had the Ranfurly Shield since 1957, its record in shield matches is still impressive.
-Otago’s record in shield matches is just marginally less than 50 per cent (36 wins and 38 losses), which stands comparison with all other provincial unions except Auckland and Canterbury.
+Otago’s record in shield matches is just marginally less than 50 per cent (37 wins and 39 losses), which stands comparison with all other provincial unions except Auckland and Canterbury.

 The influence continued with Charlie Saxton, captain of the 2NZEF Kiwi army team that reintroduced rugby to Europe after World War II and the style and manner of the Kiwis’ play was taken into the All Blacks in 1967 when Saxton was manager and Fred Allen, one of the Kiwi players, was the coach.
 The 1967 All Blacks set a benchmark for those who followed, just as the Otago coaching line continued unbroken after Saxton (who succeeded Cavanagh as Otago coach) through Eric Watson, Laurie Mains, Gordon Hunter and Tony Gilbert.